WanlinYang/Self-Driving-Car/Behavioral-Cloning/README.md

 ![flip1](images/flip1.jpg)
 ![flip2](images/flip2.jpg)

-After the collection process, I had X number of data points.
+After the collection process, I had 2292 number of data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.